frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 Configuration options:

 - `TargetAssemblies`: names of assemblies to scan.
-If `null`, scans all assemblies in the current compilation.
+If `null` or empty, only the assembly containing the generated loader is scanned.
 - `AssemblyDiscoveryFailureBehavior`: controls diagnostics when a target assembly is missing or contains no valid models.
   - `Silent`: no message, continue.
   - `Info`: informational diagnostic, continue.
-  - `Warning`: warning diagnostic, continue.
+  - `Warning`: warning diagnostic, continue unless `TreatWarningsAsErrors` is enabled.
   - `Error`: compilation error, abort build.
 - `ModelDiscoveryFilterAttribute<T>`: include only models decorated with attribute `T`.
 Apply multiple filters to union accepted attributes.